Gojer16/Book-Management-API/README.md

 # 📚 Librora

-A full-stack web application for managing book collections with authentication, CRUD operations, and advanced search/filtering.
-Built with Node.js, Express, MongoDB, and Next.js.
+A SaaS-style book management platform that combines a global catalog with personal libraries and reading analytics.

 ## 🚀 Features